Urine Color and Its Meaning in Health and in Disease

-Normal urine is pale yellow or straw-yellow in color.
-Urine may have a variety of other colors, however, including dark yellow, orange, pink, red, green, blue, brown and even black.
-These rainbow hues may be caused by dehydration, ingested foods and drinks, supplements, medications, injuries and illnesses.
+Urine is normally pale yellow or straw-yellow in color.
+It may have a variety of other colors, however, including dark yellow, orange, pink, red, green, blue, brown, and even black.
+These rainbow hues may be caused by dehydration, ingested foods and drinks, supplements, medications, injuries, and illnesses.

-Urine is produced by the kidneys from blood plasma, stored in the urinary bladder and then excreted out of the body when the bladder is full.
-Urine contains water, salts and wastes produced by cell activity.
+Urine is produced by the kidneys from blood plasma, stored in the urinary bladder, and then excreted out of the body when the bladder is full.
+It contains water, salts, and wastes produced by cell activity.

 Normal Urine Color

-Dehydration causes less water to enter the urine, so it appears dark yellow because the urobilin is concentrated.
+Dehydration causes less water to enter the urine.
+The pee appears dark yellow because the urobilin is concentrated.
 Urine is usually darkest when we get up in the morning, since we’ve spent the night without drinking.
-Dark yellow urine during the day indicates that we’re not drinking enough water and is likely to appear if we’ve been sweating heavily without replenishing our body’s water content.
+Dark yellow urine during the day suggests that we’re not drinking enough water.
+It may appear if we’ve been sweating heavily without replenishing our body’s water content.
 It's important to keep in mind the quote from the nephrologist below, however.
 A nephrologist is a doctor who specializes in kidney function.

 Pink or Red Urine

 Metabolic disorders can also produce blue urine.
-Indicanuria is a condition in which the body cannot absorb the amino acid tryptophan from the intestine.
+Indicanuria is a condition in which the body is unable to absorb the amino acid tryptophan from the intestine.
 Intestinal bacteria break the tryptophan down into chemicals that are excreted in the urine and cause it to appear blue.
 In babies, the disorder is sometimes called “blue diaper syndrome.”
-The condition is sometimes accompanied by familial hypercalcemia, a condition in which the level of calcium in the body is elevated, can also cause blue diaper syndrome.
+The condition is sometimes accompanied by familial hypercalcemia, a condition in which the blood calcium level is too high.

 Brown or Black Urine

 Eating lots of aloe or fava beans (also called broad beans) can result in brown urine.
-Taking cascara and senna laxatives can produce the same effect.
+Taking a cascara laxative can produce the same effect.
 A senna laxative can cause a red, red-brown, or brown urine.
-Methyldopa (brand name Aldomet), a drug given to help high blood pressure, can cause urine to turn black when it mixes with bleach in the toilet bowl.
+Methyldopa (brand name Aldomet), a drug given to help high blood pressure, can cause urine to turn black when the liquid mixes with bleach in the toilet bowl.
 The antibiotic metronidazole darkens urine.

 Alkaptonuria (also spelled alcaptonuria) is an inherited condition in which urine becomes brown-black when it's exposed to air.
 In this disorder a person cannot completely break down two amino acids called phenylalanine and tyrosine.
 As a result, a substance called homogentisic acid collects in the body and is deposited in the urine.
 The urine appears black when the acid reacts with air.

-People with porphyria may have red-purple or red-brown urine.
-The illness develops when someone lacks a specific enzyme or enzymes involved in the production of heme, the red, iron-containing part of the hemoglobin molecule.
+People with porphyria may have red-brown or red-purple urine.
+The illness develops when someone lacks a specific enzyme involved in the production of heme, the red, iron-containing part of the hemoglobin molecule.
 Heme belongs to the group of chemicals known as porphyrins, which are often intensely colored.